 of the drug and the type/schedule of the drug.
 The following are the penalties

-According to California Penal Code § 1000, certain individuals arrested and charged with drug offenses may be able to get a
+According to California Penal Code § 1000, certain individuals who

+have been arrested and charged with drug offenses may be able to get a

 deferred sentence by way of a process called "Deferred Entry of Judgment"

 or DEJ.
 This program is typically made available to those charged with

 minor drug offenses or their first drug offense, although others may be

 eligible as well.
-If you qualify, your sentence will essentially be postponed until
+If you qualify, your sentence will essentially be postponed

 complete this type of program, your drug charges could be dismissed.